nanomq/nanomq/docs/en_US/config-description/broker.md

 # NanoMQ Broker

- The system configuration provides settings to control the number of task queue threads and the maximum number of concurrent tasks in the NanoMQ broker.
+ The system configuration provides settings to control the number of task queue threads, the maximum number of concurrent tasks, and cache settings in the NanoMQ broker.

 ## Task Queue
 ### Example Configuration